NathanACO/metaJAM/README.md

 > For smaller datasets (around 10-20M), 15h for 3-4 samples seems a coherent value, depending on your cluster queueing system.

 ## Plot output
-Two different plots are created by metaJAM and required a metadata file (see in test for metadata format and content).\
+Different plots are created by metaJAM and required a metadata file (see in test for metadata format and content).\
 The first plot created is giving an overview of the metrics of the samples processed:
 ![alt text](https://github.com/NathanACO/metaJAM/blob/main/reads_per_step_dots.png)
 &copy; Martin et al. 2025 plot, peatbog paper - in revision